MoneySavingExpert.com homepage

 However, for those with bigger estates, an independent financial adviser may, depending on their qualification, be able to help (see our Financial advice guide), but a solicitor or tax accountant is a better bet for more specialised info.
 Preferably find one who is a member of the Society of Trust and Estate Practitioners (STEP) – take a look on the STEP and Chartered Institute of Taxation websites.

-You can also get free 30- to 60-minute inheritance-planning advice via VouchedFor*, a site allowing you to search for local independent financial advisers.
-Follow our link, enter your postcode, and contact your chosen adviser by phone or online to arrange your free session, which you can use to ask questions and identify what steps you should take with your inheritance planning.
+You can also get free 30- to 60-minute inheritance-planning advice via both VouchedFor* and Unbiased*, sites allowing you to search for local independent financial advisers.
+Follow our links, enter your postcode, and contact your chosen adviser by phone or online to arrange your free session, which you can use to ask questions and identify what steps you should take with your inheritance planning.

 To make sure you get the most out of the session, it's a good idea to have a summary of your financial situation to hand – any savings, debt, incomings, outgoings – as well as details of existing wills, trusts and future plans.